 Why this course?

-This course is design for those who know their way around a sewing machine and want to push their sewing skills further.
-Students have greater freedom to select their project and opportunity to choose between make do and mend key sewing skill workshops followed by making a garment using a pattern taken from their favourite garment; or they can follow the intermediate course’s scheme of work and make a more tricky lined jacket or pair of jeans.
+This course is designed for those who know their way around a sewing machine and want to push their sewing skills further.
+Students have greater freedom to select their project and try their hand at making either a simple tailored jacket/coat, a waistcoat or pair of jeans.

 Please bring large and small sharp fabric scissors, pins, a tape measure and thread to match your fabric.
 Students are welcome to bring chosen fabric/sample to first class (either a corduroy, denim, suiting, wool or felt.
 No stretch fabrics please).
 Interlinings and linings will be discussed in class.
 Please budget £50-100 for fabric.